matRandall/FBXMotionToolkit/README.md

 # FBXMotionToolkit
-Welcome to the FBXMotionToolKit a Python module for extracting, cleaning up, anlysing and working human or character motion data within FBX files.
+Welcome to the FBXMotionToolKit a Python module for extracting, cleaning up, analysing and working human or character motion data within FBX files.
 This module can be used to do the following:

 - Extract rotation and translation joint data, in global and local space.
 - Cleanup motion data by filling gaps using interpolation and smoothing using the butterworth filter